Benton Harbor, Michigan: Education

 The city is served by two institutions, Benton Harbor Area Schools within the Berrien Regional Education Service Agency, and Lake Michigan College, a two-year community college just east of Benton Harbor.

 Economy

-Whirlpool Corporation, the world's largest manufacturer of major home appliances, has its corporate headquarters in nearby Benton Charter Township, along with a new Riverview campus near the St. Joseph River in Benton Harbor and the Technical Center in St. Joseph.
+Whirlpool Corporation, the world's largest manufacturer of major home appliances, has its corporate headquarters in nearby Benton Charter Township, along with a Riverview campus near the St. Joseph River in Benton Harbor and the Technical Center in St. Joseph.

 Community organizations

 Black Autonomy Network Community Organization (BANCO) is a political and social justice coalition working in Benton Harbor.

+The Benton Harbor Arts Association was founded in 1998 to promote a vibrant Benton Harbor Arts District.